 Dialectical Behavior Therapy (DBT) is an evidenced-based therapy designed to treat people who experience suicidal thinking and behaviors that are disruptive such as maladaptive coping skills and self harm.

-Adolescents in middle school and high school.
+- Adolescents in middle school and their parents

 - Self Harm

 - Suicidal Ideation

 - Impulsive behavior and chronic or pervasive thoughts which lead to unsafe behaviors

 Our skills group is ongoing and meets weekly.

 An intake assessment is required prior to the start of group for all new clients.
 All families must also attend a group orientation session and purchase Marsha Linehan’s book DBT Skills and Training Handouts and Worksheets (available for purchase online or at our office).

 Group members are required to also attend individual therapy sessions in order to remain in the group.